Sampling and Assaying

 Complex Sampling

 We are required by law to test a proportion of items submitted to us before hallmarking.
-On occasion items do fail for various reasons meaning, to make sure we are applying the correct hallmark to all, we must test every single item, then separate them in to the appropriate standards if required.
+On occasion items do fail for various reasons meaning, so to make sure we are applying the correct hallmark to all, we must test every single item, then separate them in to the appropriate standards if required.

 If you do not wish to incur this additional charge, the items can be returned to you unhallmarked, you will still be liable to pay the original packet fee.